 The following advisory groups have been set up.

-The advisory group is made up of both local authorities and private sector representatives.
+This advisory group is made up of both local authorities and private sector representatives:

 - Kyle Balderston, Auckland Council